sukckn/k8s-scr-mgr/README.md

 ## Installation
 ### Namespace
-For security reasons *scr-pull* does works for only one dedicated Kubernetes namespace per instance.
+For security reasons *pull-scr* does works for only one dedicated Kubernetes namespace per instance.
 All SCRs will be loaded into the same namespace.
-It different namespaces are requred need to start several instances of *scr-pull*
+It different namespaces are requred need to start several instances of *pull-scr*

 If you don't have a dedicated namespace yet, you need to create it.
 To create namespace *scr* run the below command.
 ```